Saturday, April 18, 2020

 Target: Mike Shayne (Brett Halliday, 1959)

 End of the hiatus, I'm back!
-Plenty of time to kill in these strange covid-19 times, and besides, I've been missing the quiet nights in the company of my good friends Arthur Guinness, Joe Camel, Tom Waits and such.
-So let's make social distancing fun again!
+Plenty of time to kill in these strange covid times, and besides, I've been missing the quiet nights in the company of my good friends Arthur Guinness, Joe Camel, Tom Waits and such.
+So, let's make social distancing fun again!

 The good old gumshoe Michael Shayne is as good as anyone to help me restart this blog.
 I keep chasing these books on eBay because of their incredible McGinnis' covers and keep reading them even though they turn out to be pretty lame for the most part.
-Especially the latter additions to the series - when they were penned out by god knows which ghostwriter - vary a lot in quality.
-With 200+ pages, this one is pretty hefty, so I was a bit reluctant to pick it up.
+Especially the latter additions to the series, when they were penned by God knows which ghostwriter, vary a lot in quality.
+With over 200 pages, this one is quite hefty, so I was reluctant to pick it up.
 But as usual, I was eventually persuaded by the voluptuous blonde giving me looks from the bookshelf.

-Glad I did and happy now to report that the book's length is more than justified because it covers two intertwining stories.
-They both revolve around an ex-con who's planning a heist while also dividing his attention to plot a murder of a particular private detective who had put him into the slammer.
+Glad I did, and I'm happy to report that the book's length is more than justified, as it covers two intertwining stories.
+They both revolve around an ex-con who's planning a heist while also dividing his attention to plot the murder of a particular private detective who had put him into the slammer.

 The heist part is excellent.
-It's not the usual bank or armoured car job, but a high-stake private poker game on the top floor of some luxurious hotel which makes it a bit more elaborate, and the author puts a good effort in describing just enough details of our teams' preparation and execution.
+It's not the usual bank or armoured car job, but a high-stakes private poker game on the top floor of a luxurious hotel, which makes it a bit more elaborate.
+The author puts in a good effort to describe just enough details of our team's preparation and execution.
 Which goes reasonably smoothly, and they actually manage to pull it off!
 During the heist, there's a cool detail that reminded me of Melville's Bob le Flambeur when Clayton (the inside man) gets on the roll with the dice and starts winning big time.
 Don't know; maybe our mysterious ghostwriter also saw the movie and got inspired.
-It was released only three years before this book was published.
+It was released only three years before the publication of this book.

-The team of misfits makes it interesting: along with Clayton, there's a femme-fatale past her prime (both of them on their "last job") and a trigger-happy and a bit psychotic kid.
+The team of misfits makes it interesting: along with Clayton, there's a femme fatale past her prime (both of them on their "last job") and a trigger-happy, somewhat psychotic kid.
 A well-known template that has been used countless times before and since, and it works well here.
 The shifting alliances and relationships between the three are sometimes more compelling than the job itself.
-Good stuff indeed.
+Good stuff, indeed.

 What ruins it for me is our main man himself.
-Shayne is Mike Hammer's distant cousin, and so excessive drinking and conservative macho persona do come along with the territory.
+Shayne is Mike Hammer's distant cousin, so excessive drinking and a conservative, macho persona do come along with the territory.
 And we've got used to this.
 Fine.
-But in this one, his "lone wolf against the system" attitude is driven to absurdly and even comical extremes.
-His dogged determination goes as crazy as beating the cops (twice!), and in the final showdown he literally uses his wheelchair as a weapon.
+However, in this case, his "lone wolf against the system" attitude is taken to absurd and even comical extremes.
+His dogged determination goes as crazy as beating the cops (twice!), and in the final showdown, he literally uses his wheelchair as a weapon.
 It stopped being funny after 50 pages and became simply annoying for the remaining 150+.

 But all in all, this one is an interesting addition to the series.
 Also, to be fair, it does have a cool identity swap twist at the end that I didn't see coming.
 And now, when this one is off the shelf, I can see another beauty smiling straight at me.
 So stay tuned.